WebKit/WebKit/Introduction.md

 For example, it cannot increment or decrement the reference count of a `RefCounted` object or create a new `WeakPtr` from `CanMakeWeakPtr` since these WTF classes are not thread safe.

-The second step can be achived by adding `CustomIsReachable` to the IDL file and implementing `JS*Owner::isReachableFromOpaqueRoots` in JS*Custom.cpp file.
+The second step can be achieved by adding `CustomIsReachable` to the IDL file and implementing `JS*Owner::isReachableFromOpaqueRoots` in JS*Custom.cpp file.
 Alternatively and more preferably, `GenerateIsReachable` can be added to IDL file to automatically generate this code with the following values: